 Raloxifene (Evista) may also be used to prevent and treat osteoporosis.

-Estrogen and hormone replacement therapy (HRT) were once often used to prevent osteoporosis, but they are rarely used anymore.
+For a time, estrogen and hormone replacement therapy (HRT) were frequently used to prevent osteoporosis.
+But they are rarely used for this purpose now.
 If a woman is taking estrogen already, she and her doctor must discuss the risks and benefits of doing so.

 Lewiecki EM.
 In the clinic.
 Osteoporosis.
 Ann Intern Med.
 2011 Jul 5;155(1):ITC1-1-15; quiz ITC1-16.

 National Osteoporosis Foundation.
 2014 Clinician's Guide to Prevention and Treatment of Osteoporosis.
 April 1, 2014. http://nof.org/files/nof/public/content/file/2791/upload/919.pdf.
 Accessed on May 15, 2014.